-THE DEPARTMENT offers a major in Religion and Theology, a minor in Missions, a minor in Church Education, a teaching minor in the Academic Study of Religions, and several other departmental minor programs.
+THE DEPARTMENT offers a major in religion and theology, a minor in missions, a minor in church education, a teaching minor in the academic study of religions, and several other departmental minor programs.
+These programs will be worked out with the help of departmental advisors who will take into account the student's special needs and interests.

-The major program in Religion and Theology requires ten courses including 103 or 108, 206, 301, 303, and 396.
-One interim course, approved by the department chairman, may be included in the required ten courses.
-An approved fourcourse sequence in another department is also required.
+The major program in religion and theology requires ten courses including 103 or 108, 206, 301, 303, and 396.
+One interim course, if approved by the department chairman, may be included in the required ten courses.
+An approved four-course sequence in another department is also required.
 Prerequisite to admission to the program is the completion of 103 or 108 with a minimum grade of C (2.0).
 The adviser for this program is the chairman.

-For students interested in missions, there is a minor concentration in Missions consisting of six courses.
-Three courses are required: 203, 204, and Sociology 253; and three courses approved by the adviser are selected from the following: 305, Geography 210, Sociology 217, 311, Economics 337, area study courses (History 202, 203, 204, 205, 206, 207, 360, Spanish 372, 373), Multicultural Lecturer courses, an appropriate interim course.
+For students interested in missions, there is a minor concentration in missions consisting of six courses.
+Three courses are required: 203, 204, and Sociology 253; and three courses approved by the adviser are selected from the following: 305, Geography 210, Sociology 217, 311, Economics 337, area study courses (History 202, 203, 204, 205, 206, 207, 360, Spanish 372, 373), multicultural lecturer courses, an appropriate interim course and other courses approved by the adviser as part of an introduction to wholistic missions.
 This minor program may be taken with a religion and theology major program.
 The adviser for this program is Mr. Leonard Sweetman.

-The minor program in Church Education is for students preparing for the leadership of educational programs in churches.
-It requires Art 231, Music 236, or Religion 332; Psychology 151 and 201, 204, or 207; Religion 245, 246, and 319; and Sociology 311.
-This minor program may be taken with a religion and theological major program.
-Students who plan to serve as directors of education in churches should do graduate work in Church Education.
+The minor program in church education is for students preparing for the leadership of educational programs in churches.
+It requires Art 231, Music 236, or Religion 332; Psychology 151 and 201, 204, or 207; Religion 245, 246, and 319;

+and Sociology 311.
+This minor program may be taken with a religion and theology major program.
+Students who plan to serve as directors of education in churches should do graduate work in church education.
 The adviser for this program is Mr. Henry Hoeks.

-The teaching minor leading to certification in the Academic Study of Religions requires six courses.
+The teaching minor leading to certification in the academic study of religions requires six courses.
 All students complete a four-course sequence consisting of Religion and Theology 151, 305, 395, and Interdisciplinary 234.
-Two additional courses are chosen in consultation with the adviser of the program from the following: Art 231, Classics 231, History 201, 202, Philosophy 204, 205, Psychology 323, Religion and Theology 206, 207, 208, 301, 303, 311, 313, 327, 328, 332, Sociology 217, 311, or approved interim courses.
+Two additional courses are chosen in consultation with the adviser of the program from the following: Art 231, Classics 231, History 201, 202, Philosophy 204, 205, Psychology 323, Religion and Theology 206, 207, 208, 301, 303, 311, 313, 327, 328, 332, and Sociology 217, 311, or approved interim courses.
 Student teaching is offered only in the spring semester.
 The adviser for this program is Mr. Henry Hoeks.

 There are three other departmental minor programs.
-One in Biblical Studies requires five courses from 103 or 108, 207, 208, 302, 327, 328, plus another core course.
-The minor in Theological Studies requires five courses from 204, 206, 301, 303, 304, 308, 311, 312, 313, Idis 234, plus one Biblical Studies core course.
-The minor in Religion and Theological Studies requires 151 plus one course from each of the following categories: Biblical, Theological, Historical, Religio-cultural, and Missions and World Religions.
+One in biblical studies requires five courses from 103 or 108, 207, 208, 302, 327, 328, plus another core course.
+The minor in theological studies requires five courses from 204, 206, 301, 303, 304, 308, 311, 312, 313, Interdisciplinary 234, plus one biblical studies core course.
+The minor in religion and theological studies requires 151 plus one course from each of the following categories: biblical, theological, historical, religio-cultural, and missions and world religions.
 An appropriate interim course may be included in any of these programs with the approval of the chairman.

-The core requirements in religion and theology are met by selecting one from the following courses in Biblical studies: 103, 108, 207, 208, 327, and 328, and one from the following courses in Theological, Historical, and Religio-cultural studies: 206, 301, 303, 304, 308, 311, and 312.
+The core requirements in religion and theology are met by selecting one from the following courses in biblical studies: 103, 108, 207, 208, 327, and 328, and one from the following courses in theological, historical, and religio-cultural studies: 206, 301, 303, 304, 308, 311, and 312.
 Any departmental course except interims may be chosen by students electing a third core course in religion and theology.
+Interdisciplinary 234 will also satisfy a third core course in religion and theology.